delta-io/delta-sharing/README.md

 delta_sharing.load_as_spark(table_url)
 ```

-If the table supports history sharing(`tableConfig.cdfEnabled=true` in the oss delta sharing server), the connector can query table changes.
+If the table supports history sharing(`tableConfig.cdfEnabled=true` in the OSS Delta Sharing Server), the connector can query table changes.
 ```python
 # Load table changes from version 0 to version 5, as a Pandas DataFrame.
 delta_sharing.load_table_changes_as_pandas(table_url, starting_version=0, ending_version=5)